-6.4.3.3 Re-sync Cloud Volume ...
+6.4.3.4 Re-sync Cloud Volume ...

+This function is available for cloud-volumes only.
 Use this function when a volume is out-of-sync between the local and the cloud storage.
 The volume is then marked with a yellow sign in the Volume Manager.
 This function re-synchronizes both instances of the volume.